4-3 Defense Explained (Fronts & Coverage Guide)

 4-3 defense in football

 The “Under” alignment is most notably different in how the linebackers are dispersed.
-The ‘Sam’ backer is left most backer in the picture above with responsibilities of the D gap, the ‘Mike’ backer is now on the Closed side B-Gap, and the ‘Will’ Backer is on the Open-side A gap.
+The Sam linebacker is the right linebacker in the picture above with responsibilities of the D gap, the ‘Mike’ backer is now on the strong side B Gap, and the Will Backer is on the open-side A gap.

-The defensive ends have C-Gap responsibilities while Strong-Side DT is in the A-gap and the Weak-Side DT is in the B gap.
+The defensive ends have C-Gap responsibilities while the strong side defensive tackle is in the A-gap and the weak side defensive tackle is in the B gap.

 4-3 Linebacker Structure